WWU Exchange in Finland:

 Aalto University School of Business

 The city of Mikkeli is the capital of the Province of Eastern Finland and it is situated by the Lake Saimaa.
 Mikkeli is a lively town with the most beautiful lake scenery.
 It takes only two hours to drive by car from the market place in Mikkeli to Helsinki city center.
 Mikkeli is situated on the crossroads of five highways and is an important transport hub for eastern Lakeland.
 It was the headquarters of the Finnish army during WWII and it was from here that CGE Mannerheim directed the Winter War campaign against the Soviets.
-Mikkeli is a combination of interesting history and traditions, culture, nature and geography.

 Academic Program and Courses